qiqi-lu/napari-kld/README.md

 - *Currently, the plugin is runned on CPU.
 We have tried to run the training on GPU, but the training time did not decrease (maybe it is because the FFT-based covnlution was not optimized on GPU).
 We are trying to make improvements.*

-- *The training time may be very long if we set the kernel size or the number of epoches too large, especially for 3D images.*
+- *The training time may be very long if we set the kernel size or the number of epoches too large, especially for 3D images.
+Besides, it also depends on the  computation capability of your device.*

 ## Contributing